 MAP 2302.
 Differential Equations.
 This course is an introductory course in ordinary differential equations.
-Topics covered are linear first-ordered equations and their applications; methods for solving non-linear differential equations, second order equations, Wronskians, power series solutions, methods of undetermined coefficients, Laplace transforms; and Fourier series solutions.
-Prerequisite or corequisite: MAC 2313.
+Topics covered are linear first-ordered equations and their applications; methods for solving nonlinear differential equations, second order equations, Wronskians, power series solutions, methods of undetermined coefficients, Laplace transforms; and Fourier series solutions.
+This course will also include additional topics in linear algebra that include determinates, matrices, eigenvectors and eigenvalues.
+Prerequisite: MAC 2313.
 3 semester hours credit.
 [A]

 MAR 2011.
 Introduction to Marketing.
-Using a unique blend of lectures, videos, case studies, class projects, readings, research, and student presentations, this course will emphasize the necessity of marketing in today's business environment.
+Using a unique blend of lectures, videos, case studies, class projects, readings, research, and student presentations, this course will emphasize the necessity of marketing intoday's business environment.
 Particular emphasis will be placed on marketing research, selection of a target market, development of an appropriate marketing mix, and promotion and advertising of goods and services.
-(3 credit hours) [A]
+3 semester hours credit.
+[A]